-Photograph Policy: Video/photographs of Pierce Middle School students may be taken by staff in celebration of the efforts and enthusiasm during Pierce Middle School events/special programs.
-The photographs are often displayed in the classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper publications and/or video programming that is displayed during the Pierce Middle School Open House or the Information Night.
-Please indicate your preference by checking the appropriate option below.
+efforts and enth the classrooms, programming th licy: Video/photographs of Pierce Middle School students may be taken by staff in celebra husiasm during Pierce Middle School events/special programs.
+The photographs are often, on the corridor bulletin boards, as part of individual projects, local newspaper publication hat is displayed during the Pierce Middle School Open House or the Information Night.
+Place by checking the appropriate option below. displayed in ns and/or video

-I DO give permission for pictures/videos to be taken of my child as long as it is directly related to celebrating the efforts of my child and/or promotion of the Pierce Middle Schoo Programs.
+I DO give permission for pictures/videos to be taken of my child as long as it is directly related to celebrating the efforts of my child and/or promotion of the Pierce Middle Scho Programs. ol

 OR

 I DO NOT want pictures/videos taken of my child.

 Student Name

-(please print)
+Stauent Name (please print)

 Student Grade Student Team

-Student Signat ure
+Student Signati ure

-Parent/Guardi an Name(please print)
+Parent/Guardia an Name(please print)

-Parent/Guardi an Signature
+Parent/Guardia an Signature

 Date